In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 Taran’s head pivots from Aedan to her and then back to Aedan.

-“I gave you life, boy,” she speaks at his scowl.
+“Done to you?
+I gave you life, boy,” Ciniod speaks at his scowl.
 “I think that warrants some respect,”

-“You think wrong,” he counters.
+“You think wrong,” Aedan counters.

-“I hate you, mother.
-I always have and forever will.”
+“I hate you, Mother,” Aedan whispers in her ear.
+“I always have and forever will.”